 When we’re young, falls are treated as teaching opportunities.
 “Get back on your feet, brush yourself off and keep moving toward your goals,” we were told.

 But as we age, falls take on much greater significance.
-According to physical therapist Kevin Lenoir, when someone of advanced age falls, they tend to suffer greater distress to their health as well as their pocketbooks.
+When someone of advanced age falls, they tend to suffer greater distress to their health as well as their pocketbooks.

 Unfortunately, though, falls are an epidemic among seniors in the U.S.

 According to the National Council on Aging, an older adult is treated for a fall in a U.S. emergency room every 11 seconds, making it the most common cause for nonfatal, trauma-related hospital admissions among this group.

 In addition, the average health care cost for each of these falls is approximately $35,000 per patient.